 Try the Open Banking sandbox

-The ACP OB sandbox is a mock bank environment where you can find fake banking-Fintech scenarios.
+The ACP OB Quickstart is a mock bank environment where you can find fake banking-Fintech scenarios.
 It shows features that ACP offers to support OB use cases.
-In the sandbox, there are several applications, such as a bank, Fintech applications, and ACP itself.
+In the project, there are several applications, such as a bank, Fintech applications, and ACP itself.

-The OB sandbox is an open-source GitHub repository so you can trigger it on your PC easily and quickly.
-In the sandbox, you can see how things work and integrate.
+The OB Quickstart is an open-source GitHub repository so you can trigger it on your PC easily and quickly.
+In the quickstart, you can see how things work and integrate.
 You can also play with the applications to get a hands-on knowledge of what technical problems regarding OB ACP can solve for you.

 Open Banking use cases with ACP

 The user has a number of bank accounts.
 He/She wants to have the data from all the account collected and displayed in one location so that they have their financial information at hand.